astafford2/Web-based-API-Simulator-Developer-Portal/Documentation/Development.md

 - In the window that comes up, select `File` from the dropdown menu
 - Select any existing paths in the `Browse Media` box and click `Remove`
 - Select `Add`
-- Find the project repository in the file structure that comes up, select the 'Cheetah.bak' database backup file, and select `Ok`
+- Find the project repository in the file structure that comes up, select the 'CheetahDB.bak' database backup file, and select `Ok`
-- Select the 'Cheetah.bak' file path in the `Browse Media` box and click `Ok`
+- Select the 'CheetahDB.bak' file path in the `Browse Media` box and click `Ok`
-- In the restore database window, write 'Cheetah' in the database input box if it's not already inputed
+- In the restore database window, write 'CheetahDB' in the database input box if it's not already inputed
-- Click `Ok` to restore the Cheetah database from the backup file
+- Click `Ok` to restore the CheetahDB database from the backup file

 #### &emsp;Back-end:
 - In a CLI, move into the *\dotnet\Portal\Portal* folder and first build the project .dll